usbarmory/boot-transparency/README.md

 > [!WARNING]
 > This repository contains incomplete and non-working code.
-> All the code material, including its documentation, should be treated as a Work in Progress.
+> All the code, and documentation, should be treated as work in progress material.

 Introduction
 ============